Libyan financing in the 2007 French presidential election: Allegations

 In March 2011, the same month French forces began their intervention in Libya, Saif al-Islam Gaddafi, a son of Muammar Gaddafi, gave an interview to Euronews in which he claimed that the Libyan state had donated to Sarkozy's 2007 presidential campaign in exchange for access and favours.
 He was quoted as saying: "We funded it and we have all the details and are ready to reveal everything.
 The first thing we want this clown to do is to give the money back to the Libyan people.
 He was given assistance so that he could help them.
 But he's disappointed us: give us back our money."
 Sarkozy rejected the claim by Gaddafi.

 The sale of two Andries van Eertvelt (pictured) paintings by Claude Guéant has become a central question in the investigation.

 The following October, the claim that Libya had funded Sarkozy's 2007 election campaign was repeated by former Libyan prime minister Baghdadi Mahmudi.
 Investigative website Mediapart subsequently published several documents appearing to prove payment of €50 million and also published a claim by Ziad Takieddine that he had personally handed three briefcases full of cash to Sarkozy.
 French magistrates later acquired the diaries of former Libyan oil minister Shukri Ghanem in which payments to Sarkozy were mentioned.
 Shortly thereafter, however, Ghanem was found dead, floating in the Danube in Austria and thereby preventing his corroboration of the diaries.

 In 2014, television station France 3 released an audio recording made by Delphine Minoui on March 16, 2011, during which Minoui interviewed Muammar Gaddafi.
 In the recording, Gaddafi told Minoui that Sarkozy had approached him seeking funds for his presidential election campaign while still serving as French interior minister.

 In February 2018, the Asharq Al-Awsat newspaper quoted a source alleging that Sarkozy had promised Libyan representatives improved relations between France and Libya should he be elected president and that he would wrap up the matter of the bombing of UTA Flight 772.

+(In 1999, Abdullah Senussi had been sentenced in absentia by a French court to life imprisonment for the 1989 bombing of UTA Flight 772.
+Among other things, Gaddafi in 2005 asked Sarkozy for the lifting of the international arrest warrant issued by France against Senussi.)

 Saif al-Islam reiterated his 2011 claim in 2018 and 2025, and since also added that a former officer of the Libyan intelligence service was at that time in possession of a recording of a meeting between Muammar Gaddafi and Sarkozy that occurred in Tripoli in 2007, during which payments were discussed.